copy-ninja/SmartThings_MyQ/README.md

-## This SmartApp has been deprecated.
-Groovy is set to gradually be phased out between September 30 - Early 2023.
-Over that time, this SmartApp will eventually no longer function.
+## Notice: This SmartApp (and all others using Groovy) is obsolete.
 A new integration using the Edge driver platform is available here: https://github.com/brbeaird/SmartThings-MyQ-Edge.

-# SmartThings MyQ Lite SmartApp
+# SmartThings MyQ Lite SmartApp (Obsolete)

 ### Current Notes
 * Please note this SmartApp cannot read the status of the MyQ door using the MyQ tilt sensor.
 Getting the door status will require a separate SmartThings-compatible sensor.
 It's an unfortunate hassle but is the only way we can do this without polling MyQ for status (which they will not allow done from the SmartThings cloud).